 Joined SpaceX Fleet: 2019

-Following the first successful catch of a payload fairing half by Ms. Tree, SpaceX acquired Ms. Chief.
-During mission operations, two recovery ships are required to be able to catch both fairing halves as they descend at the same time in different locations.
-Before Ms. Chief was brought in, Ms. Tree would try to catch one half and then go hunting for the other, which would hopefully be floating on the ocean surface nearby.
+During recovery operations, two recovery ships are required to be able to catch both fairing halves because the halves descend at the same time in different locations.
+Prior to Ms. Chief, Ms. Tree would try to catch one fairing half and then go hunting for the other, which would hopefully be floating on the ocean surface nearby.

-Ms. Chief has a difficult introduction to mission operations.
+Ms. Chief had a difficult introduction to mission operations.
 During her debut mission in November 2019, the vessel encountered heavy seas and was forced to abandon the recovery attempt because engineers were concerned about the structural integrity of the net system.
 On her first full mission – JCSAT-18 – the vessel suffered some minor damage to her net structure and was taken out of service for a few weeks whilst repairs were made.